oren-hadry/MomentumTrader/README.md

     └───────────────┘
 ```

+---

+## What This Project Is NOT

+- Not a production‑ready trading bot
+- Not an optimized or profit‑maximizing strategy
+- Not a multi‑asset or high‑frequency system

+The emphasis is on **risk‑aware system design and execution discipline**, not financial performance claims.

+---

+## Intended Audience

+This project is intended for:
+- Engineers evaluating system design and execution trade‑offs
+- Technical interview discussions
+- Demonstration of disciplined decision‑making under uncertainty

+It should be read as a **systems engineering exercise**, not an investment product.

+---

 ## Disclaimer

-This is an educational and demonstration project only.
+This project is for educational and demonstration purposes only.
+Cryptocurrency trading involves significant risk of loss.
 Use at your own risk.
-Cryptocurrency trading involves significant risk of loss.